-We were incorporated in 2002 in Arizona, and we intend to reincorporate in Delaware prior to the completion of this offering.
-Our headquarters and primary research and development facilities are located at 202 Cousteau Place, Suite 200, Davis, CA 95618, and our telephone number is (530) 756-7077.
+We were incorporated in 2002 in Arizona and reincorporated in Delaware in March 2015.
+Our headquarters and primary research and development facilities are located at 202 Cousteau Place, Davis, CA 95618, and our telephone number is (530) 756-7077.
 Our corporate website address is www.arcadiabio.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider any information contained on, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase our common stock.
 We have included our website address only as an inactive textural reference and do not intend it to be an active link to our website.